TimofeiShpak/task-manager/README.md

-# Nuxt 3 Minimal Starter
+# Task Manager written in Nuxt 3 and Vue 3

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.